-It is management's opinion that Q1-4 represents a compelling under evaluated diamond resource that benefits from its large size and close proximity to tidewater and infrastructure of the Hamlet of Naujaat.
-The coloured (yellow to orangey yellow) diamonds are a distinguishing characteristic of the Q1-4 diamond population.
-Studies of the nitrogen aggregation characteristics of the coloured diamonds have confirmed they are a distinct population of rare Type IaA - Ib coloured diamonds.
-In 2015, the Company initiated a polishing exercise on a selection of the coloured diamonds to provide information on their suitability for polishing, potential yield, and final polished colour.
-Results from this work have confirmed that i) a portion of the yellow diamond population are certifiable fancy orangey yellow diamonds that would be desirable for use in the luxury gem and jewelry trade and ii) the presence of these fancy coloured diamonds could have a significant positive impact on the overall value of the Q1-4 diamond population.
+Company initiated a polishing exercise on a selection of the coloured diamonds to provide information on their suitability for polishing, potential yield, and final polished colour.
+Results from this work confirmed that i) a portion of the yellow diamond population are certifiable fancy orangey yellow diamonds that would be desirable for use in the luxury gem and jewelry trade and ii) the presence of these fancy coloured diamonds could have a significant positive impact on the overall value of the Q1-4 diamond population.
 During the year ended April 30, 2020 the Company concluded a first pass engineering design and costing study of a small-scale mobile diamond recovery plant that could be used as part of a future bulk sampling program.

 The Company has also been working in support of an application by the Hamlet of Naujaat to construct a community access trail extending 14.8 km northeast of the community.
 The proposed access trail will pass approximately 1.5 km southeast of Q1-4 and would lie entirely within the community's municipal boundaries and the Hamlet has taken the lead on its design and construction as the proposed trail has a number of beneficial social and economic development outcomes for the community.
-During and subsequent to the year ended April 30, 2021, activities supported by the Company have included freshet and wildlife camera studies, and planning of a LIDAR survey of the proposed access trail alignment.
+Subsequent to the three months ended July 31, 2021 the Company provided support for a LIDAR survey of the proposed access trail alignment.

-During the year ended April 30, 2021 the Company granted Burgundy an option to earn a 40% interest in the project by funding the collection of a \$5,600,000, 1,500 to 2,000t bulk sample from the Q1-4 kimberlite in 2021.
-Under terms of the option agreement, Burgundy advanced to the Company, as operator, a non-refundable \$300,000 (received) advance on expenditures that was used to purchase and position fuel and other sampling supplies to Naujaat in 2020 (complete).
-During the year ended April 30, 2021 Burgundy notified the Company it had closed a financing sufficient to fund the remaining \$5.3M investment in the 2021 bulk sample program in accordance with the terms of the option agreement, and also advanced to the Company an additional \$1,000,000 for use on preparations for and start up of the bulk sample program.
-Subsequent to the year ended April 30, 2021 Burgundy advanced to the Company an additional \$1,500,000 in accordance with the cash call schedule in the option agreement.
+On June 1, 2020 the Company granted Burgundy an option to earn a 40% interest in the project by funding the collection of a \$5,600,000, 1,500 to 2,000t bulk sample from the Q1-4 kimberlite in 2021.
+The purpose of the bulk sample is to recover sufficient diamonds to confirm the coarse size distribution and quality characteristics of the coloured diamond population in the Q1-4 deposit.
+The Company remains Operator of exploration activities during the option period and Burgundy has, to date, advanced to the Company \$5,050,000 in accordance with the cash call schedule in the option agreement.

-On June 21, 2021 the Company announced the start of the bulk sampling program and on July 21, 2021announced that sample collection was over 50% complete, and anticipated to be 100% complete by the end of August 2021.
-The bulk sample will be shipped south by sealift for processing and diamond recovery.
-Final results of the sample are expected in the first quarter of calendar 2022.
+On June 21, 2021 the Company announced the start of the bulk sampling program and on August 19, 2021 announced that sample collection was complete, with 2,500 bulk sample bags, representing approximately 2,000t of kimberlite, delivered to the Company's laydown near the community of Naujaat.
+As at September 27, 2021 the sample bags are being transferred to a sealift for shipment to a processing and diamond recovery laboratory in Saskatoon.
+Sample processing is expected to start in October and final results are expected by the end of the first quarter of calendar 2022.